Risingson/eveeyedocs/docs/sync/waypoints.md

 | ![enter image description here](https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/copy.png) | Copy a waypoint list to the clipboard.
 This can be shared and pasted to eveeye. |
 | ![enter image description here](https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/save.png) | Click to name and store this route. |

+Loading a route would set it from your current location.
+Anyone pasting a shared route would set that route from his current location.

 !!! attention "Ingame vs Eveeye route"
     You should match ingame and eveeye settings to get the same routes ingame and within eveeye.
 Still routes displayed may not match 100% every time.
 Eveeye will detect and re-calc the route displayed in eveeye if you took a different path though.